- Brand name

 What is in this leaflet

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you taking CLEOCIN against the benefits this medicine is expected to have for you.
+Your doctor has weighed the risks of you taking CLEOCIN against the benefits they expect it will have for you.

 This medicine is available only with a doctor's prescription.

-- lactose or any of the other ingredients listed at the end of this leaflet (see 'Product Description')
+- lactose monohydrate or any of the ingredients listed at the end of this leaflet.